coppercash/Writing/_posts/2015-12-30-Too-Many-Fruits.md

-# Too Many Fruits
+# Too Much Fruit

-I don't know how it likes in other countries, Chinese companies usually provide their employees with some foods as presents on Holiday.
+I don't know how it is like in other countries, Chinese companies usually provide their employees with some foods as presents on holidays.

-My company, this Christmas, dispensed fruits to everyone of us, two full cartons of fruits.
+This Christmas, my company dispensed fruits to everyone of us, two full cartons of fruit.

 I counted.
 They were 12 apples and 18 oranges.

 I admit that they are fresh and juicy.
-However, for a single person, who lives in an apartment alone without a refrigerator, they are too many.
+However, for a single person, who lives in an apartment alone without a refrigerator, that is too much fruit.

-I hate to waste, so I have to eat them up before they start to spoil.
+I hate wasting, so I have to eat it all up before it starts to spoil.

-But usually I wouldn't eat too many fruits, because my stomach always objects to it.
+But usually I wouldn't eat so much fruit because my stomach always objects to it.

 Such a dilemma.